EnginesOS/EnginesInstaller/README.md

 The total download is about 2.5GB

-Once finished the installer will present the url to open to configure the installation. the user name and password for the initial login are admin:password
+Once finished the installer will present the url to open to configure the installation. the user name and password combination for the initial login is admin:password

 <b>Management Port</b>